 Trespassing in Florida could also be charged as a third-degree felony, punishable by up to five years in jail and $5,000 in fines, if a person:

-When this is alleged to have occured, a Palm Beach County trespassing lawyer should be consulted.
+When trespassing is alleged to have occurred, a West Palm Beach lawyer should be consulted.

 Florida trespassing laws can be complex and confusing, not to mention overwhelming, especially if you have been arrested, or are currently being investigated, for trespassing.
 You probably have a lot of questions and concerns.

-A trespassing lawyer in West Palm Beach can not only answer those questions and provide you with important legal advice, but also give you the support you need to put any trespassing charges behind you.
+A West Palm Beach trespassing lawyer can not only answer those questions and provide you with important legal advice, but also give you the support you need to put any trespassing charges behind you.
 Contact a Palm Beach County trespassing lawyer today to learn how they can help fight for your rights.